 Dr Ana Beduschi

 She currently leads the UKRI ESRC-funded project on COVID-19: Human Rights Implications of Digital Certificates for Health Status Verification.
-The project investigates whether and how digital certificates for health status verification, also referred to as digital health passports or immunity passports, impact data protection, privacy and human rights.
+The project investigates whether and how digital certificates for health status verification, also referred to as digital health passports or vaccine passports, impact data protection, privacy and human rights.
 In doing so, it assesses whether there are effective ways to mitigate any potential risks for these rights, thus informing decision-making in this area of vital national interest.